On finite permutation groups of rank three: The proof of Theorem

 \begin{lem} Assume Hypothesis \ref{hypo:imprim}, where $G$ is semiprimitive but not innately transitive, $H$ is a point stabiliser of $G$, and assume $G^\calB$ is almost simple.
 If $G$ has rank $3$ on $\Omega$, then one of the following holds (up to permutation isomorphism): \begin{itemize} \item[{\rm (a)}] $3\mid q+1$ and $K.R \cong \SU_3(q)$. \item[{\rm (b)}] $R = \PSL_d(q)$ acts on $1$-spaces of $\mathbb{F}_q^d$, and $K.R$ is a quotient group of $\SL_d(q)$. \item[{\rm (c)}] $(G,H) \in\{ (3.S_6,S_5), (2.\mathrm{M}_{12},\mathrm{M}_{11})\}$. \end{itemize} \end{lem}

-\begin{proof} As $K.R\leqs C_G(K)$, we have $K\leqs Z(K.R)$, and hence either $K.R$ is quasisimple or $K.R \cong K\times R$.
-If $K.R\cong K\times R$, then $R\normeq G$ is a minimal normal subgroup, which is incompatible with Lemma \ref{l:semi}(i).
-Thus, the group $K.R$ is quasisimple, and so $K$ is a subgroup of the Schur multiplier $m(R)$ of $R$.
+\begin{proof} Lemma~\ref{l:C_G(K)_ne_K} shows that $K.R$ is quasisimple, and so $K$ is a subgroup of the Schur multiplier $m(R)$ of $R$.
 Note that $K$ is elementary abelian, so by inspecting Table \ref{tab:2-trans_as}, if $K$ is not cyclic, then $K = 2^2$ and $R\in\{{^2}B_2(8),\PSL_3(4)\}$.
 That is, $G = 2^2.G^\calB$ with $\soc(G^\calB)\in \{{^2}B_2(8),\PSL_3(4)\}$.
 With the aid of {\sc Magma}, one can check that no rank $3$ semiprimitive group arises in this setting.
 More specifically, we first use the function \texttt{ExtensionsOfElementaryAbelianGroup} to obtain all the abstract groups of the form $2^2.G^\calB$.
 Among these groups, it is routine to get the groups with a unique minimal normal subgroup and a subgroup of order $|H| = |G_B^\calB|$.
 For each of the remaining groups, it is easy to check that its action on the cosets of any subgroup of order $|G_B^\calB|$ is not semiprimitive.

 It follows that $K$ is cyclic.
 Since $G$ is not quasiprimitive, we have $K\ne 1$ is of prime order.
 Now we consider each case in Table \ref{tab:2-trans_as} in turn.
 First assume $K.R = 2.A_m$, with $R$ acting naturally on $m$ points.
 In this setting, either $G = 2.A_m$ or $G = 2.S_m$, and $G$ has degree $2m$.
 However, \cite[Lemma 2.10]{MPR_semi} shows that $G$ has no permutation representation of degree $2m$, so this case does not arise.